 Dustin: You know, it was a busy weekend.
 I’d never really been to an event like that.
 Don’t get me wrong, we’ve been to an event – we’ve been to QuakeCon a few years in a row now, but it’s nothing like this.
 You don’t see cosplayers walking around, collectibles everywhere, nor do you really get to see big, big, big name celebrities that you grow up cheering on through television shows.
 So it’s definitely a change of pace for me.
 I think David was just as awestruck as I when we saw Sam Jones there next to Jason Mewes, Lou Ferrigno, and even Jewel Staite.
 So it was awesome.

 David: It was really.
 I had to babysit Dustin.
 It was like watching a toddler run around causing mayhem.
 I’m kidding, well kind of, but it was fun.
 We got to see some big names of Hollywood and even a few really cool cosplayers that did outstanding jobs – so it was a great time.
-Just wear walking shoes.BATGR: I know I saw a picture of Dustin, which we’ll put down below in the article, that you got to meet someone you absolutely always dreamed of meeting.
+Just wear walking shoes.BATGR: I know I saw a picture of Dustin, which we put up above, that you got to meet someone you absolutely always dreamed of meeting.

 David: Jeremy and I actually had to drag him away.
 Not once, but twice.
 He was over there quite a bit chatting.
 But overall, it was pretty rad seeing some of the stuff we saw there.BATGR: I was told, well the pictures told me, you guys got to see some VR games and a PlayStation 4 gaming area.
 What was that like?